 67. William " , 1, child, youngster

-Note also that Ann is listed as "wife" but there is no Edward on the manifest.
-I have not yet found him on any passenger lists.
-Was he still keeping a low profile until arriving in America?
+Note that Ann is listed as "wife" but there is no Edward on the manifest.
+I have not yet found him on any passenger lists, so I don't know when he emigrated.
+Was he keeping a low profile until he arrived in America?

 For this complete series of articles, see: